Updated: Mar 19, 2022

 How to Water Basil

-One of the keys to growing great basil is watering it properly.
+One of the common mistakes made when growing basil is overwatering it.
 Basil does not like wet leaves or soaking wet soil!
 Plant basil in well drained soil and if anything, keep the soil on the dry side.
 Be sure not to over water basil plants!
 This means allowing the soil to dry out somewhat between watering.
 Water your basil at the base of the plant to avoid wet leaves.

 How to Harvest Basil